Edb83/penny-for-your-thoughts/README.md

   _When the Gallery or hamburger dropdowns are expanded in the navbar, anchor links within the same page will not collapse the navbar (most noticeable on the Gallery page)_

-  - Resolved by customising a Javascript snippet from [Stack Overflow](https://stackoverflow.com/questions/42401606/how-to-hide-collapsible-bootstrap-4-navbar-on-click) to point to the relevant classes in the navbar
+  - Resolved by customising a Javascript snippet from [Stack Overflow: How to hide a collapsible Bootstrap 4 navbar on click](https://stackoverflow.com/questions/42401606/how-to-hide-collapsible-bootstrap-4-navbar-on-click) to point to the relevant classes in the navbar

 - **Navbar dropdown not visible on landscape mobile devices**

   _When expanding the Gallery nav-item in the navbar while in landscape mode on a mobile device, not all list items are visible and cannot be clicked_

-  - Resolved by using a suggestion found on [Github](https://github.com/twbs/bootstrap/issues/23374) and adding a media query for smaller displays which sets `overflow-y: scroll` and `height: 115px` to ensure the list items are visible on all displays
+  - Resolved by using a suggestion found on [Github: Issues](https://github.com/twbs/bootstrap/issues/23374) and adding a media query for smaller displays which sets `overflow-y: scroll` and `height: 115px` to ensure the list items are visible on all displays

 - **Intro gallery circular images on right margin cause overflow when hvr-grow effect is appled**